ayajnik/fakeNewsClassifier/README.md

 # Model training

 We create a model training module that will read the data and train the model that we created in the previous step.
 The trained model is then saved in the artifacts folder, inside training folder.

+# Model Training and evaluation through MLFLow

+MLflow is an open source platform for managing the end-to-end machine learning lifecycle.
+We can use it to track text classification models.

+First, log the text classification model as an MLflow artifact when training the model.
+Then, load the logged model in the MLflow model registry and deploy it to make predictions.

+Finally, monitor the deployed model performance using the MLflow UI and retrain models as needed to maintain accuracy over time.